Council actively encourages community participation and provides an opportunity during Council Meetings to allow for the following:

 b) not be defamatory, indecent, abusive or objectional in language and content;

 c) not relate to matters beyond the powers of Council;

 d) bear the wording of the whole of the petition or request upon each page of the petition;

-f) consist of single pages of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper
+f) consist of single pages of paper and must not be pasted, stapled, pinned or otherwise affixed to any other piece of paper; and

-g) the petition or joint letter must nominate a person to whom a reply must be sent to, but if no person is nominated or is the obvious contact person, Council may reply to the first signatory which appears on the petition.
+g) the petition or joint letter must nominate a person to whom a reply must be sent to.
+If no person is nominated or is the obvious contact person, Council may reply to the first signatory which appears on the petition.

 How should a petition look?

 A petition which does not meet the conditions is not valid and may not be accepted by Council.
 If you are concerned about your petition not being accepted, a Petition Template(DOCX, 92KB) is available for you to use.